Lydia Folger Fowler

 Lydia Folger Fowler (May 5, 1823 – January 26, 1879) was a pioneering American physician, professor of medicine, and activist.
-She was the second American woman to earn a medical degree (after Elizabeth Blackwell) and one of the first women in medicine and a prominent women in science.
+She was the second American woman to earn a medical degree (after Elizabeth Blackwell) and one of the first American women in medicine and a prominent woman in science.
+She married a phrenologist and her daughter, Jessie Allen Fowler, continued their ideas.

 Family life

-Lydia Folger was born in Nantucket, Massachusetts, in 1823, to Gideon and Eunice Macy Folger, a historic Massachusetts family descended from Peter Foulger (1618–1690).
-Lydia was the great-great-great-great granddaughter of Peter Foulger and Mary Morrill Foulger, through them she was the first cousin four times removed of Benjamin Franklin.
+Lydia Folger was born in Nantucket, Massachusetts, in 1823, to Gideon and Eunice Macy Folger, a historic Massachusetts family descended from Peter Foulger.
+Lydia was the great-great-great-great granddaughter of Peter Foulger and Mary Morrill Foulger.
+Through them she was the first cousin four times removed of Benjamin Franklin.
 Other notable family members included her extended cousins Lucretia Coffin Mott and Maria Mitchell and her paternal aunt Phebe Folger Coleman.
-Lydia was also a member of the Starbuck whaling family of Nantucket through her paternal grandmother Elizabeth Starbuck Folger (April 13, 1738 - 1821).
-Her mother was notably a member of the Macy family of Nantucket whose descendants would later found Macy's department stores.
+Lydia was also a member of the Starbuck whaling family of Nantucket through her paternal grandmother Elizabeth Starbuck Folger.
+Her mother was notably a member of the Macy family of Nantucket whose descendants would later form Macy's department stores.

 Folger married Lorenzo Niles Fowler, a phrenologist, on September 19, 1844.
 Lydia Folger Fowler also gave herself the nickname of "Mrs. L. N. Fowler" to incorporate the initials of her husband into her name.